- Burj Shemali camp was established in 1948 near Tyre in southern Lebanon.

 Burj Shemali Camp

-There is a very high incidence of thalassemia and sickle cell disease (genetic disorder) among Burj Shemali inhabitants and the camp is one of the poorest camps in Lebanon.
+Burj Shemali is one of the poorest camps in Lebanon.
+There is a very high incidence of thalassemia and sickle cell disease (genetic disorder) among the camp’s inhabitants.
 Unemployment is extremely high, with seasonal agricultural work the most common source of income for both men and women.

-The ongoing Syria crisis has also led an influx of Syrian refugees and Palestinian refugees from Syria (PRS) in the camp, further straining the infrastructure and services.
+The ongoing Syria crisis has also led to an influx of Syrian refugees and Palestine refugees displaced from Syria, further straining the camp’s infrastructure and services.